samkennerly/pydiner/README.md

 # Show which files were baked into the pydiner:monty image
 ./kitchen runit monty tree

-# Delete the image, containers, and leftovers
+# Delete the image, its containers, and any leftovers
 ./kitchen eightysix monty
 ```
 Typing `./kitchen` before each command is not necessary if the kitchen is [sourced]().